-Management will promptly notify applicants in writing whose rental application has been rejected and will include the reason(s) for the rejection (Exhibit A).
+Management will promptly notify applicants in writing whose rental application has been rejected and will include the reason(s) for the rejection (Exhibit E).
 The notice will advise the applicant that he or she may within fourteen (14) business days of the receipt of the notice respond in writing or request to meet with Management to discuss the notice.
 The notice shall also inform the applicant that responding to Management's notice does not prevent the applicant from exercising any legal rights.
-Management shall provide a copy of such notice to CHA.
+In the case of applicants for ACC-Assisted Units, Management shall provide a copy of such notice to CHA.